-Post traumatic stress disorder or PTSD is a serious mental health disorder which arises in a minority of people exposed to psychological trauma.
+Post traumatic stress disorder, or PTSD, is a serious mental health disorder which arises in a minority of people exposed to psychological trauma.

 These features of re-experiencing the trauma, hyper-arousal and avoidance are readily measurable.
-They lead to significant disruption in a person’s daily life and effect every aspect of it including social, occupational and family life.
+They lead to significant disruption in a person’s daily life and effect every aspect of it, including social, occupational and family life.

 It is important to emphasise that most people, most of the time, respond even to these dreadful events with resilience and a capacity to recover.
 But, unfortunately in some cases, a clinical syndrome emerges of PTSD in which there is persistent re-experiencing of the traumatic event, persistent avoidance and emotional numbing around the event.
 These symptoms emerge in a characteristic delayed fashion and are not just features of acute stress.
 PTSD emerges after a typical delay of at least 30 days.

-While no particular trauma is associated with the emergence of PTSD certain characteristics are well described.
-The development of PTSD even in the most robust of individuals is more likely with traumas that:
+While no particular trauma is associated with the emergence of PTSD, certain characteristics are well described.
+The development of PTSD, even in the most robust of individuals, is more likely with traumas that:

 The prevalence of PTSD in populations is hard to measure.
 There is a wide variation in reported studies.
 For example, some studies suggest that up to 2% of women with traumatic childbirth will develop PTSD.
-Between 6 and 10% of people exposed to active combat fulfil criteria for PTSD.
-Whereas some studies suggest that up to 40% of people currently living in Gaza fulfil criteria for PTSD.
-The result is that the data on the number of people who experience this condition varies widely according to circumstance and indeed according to the nature of the trauma.
+Between 6 and 10% of people exposed to active combat fulfil criteria for PTSD, whereas some studies suggest that up to 40% of people currently living in Gaza fulfil criteria for PTSD.
+The result is that the data on the number of people who experience this condition varies widely according to circumstance and, indeed, according to the nature of the trauma.

 Where the condition becomes chronic and persistent, it is particularly challenging and may be disabling in the long term.
-PTSD can be more disabling on individuals with co-existent psychological or mental health issues such as depression, addiction or substance misuse.
+PTSD can be more disabling on individuals with co-existent psychological or mental health issues, such as depression, addiction or substance misuse.